-TOP HANDPICKED PLACES TO VISIT IN OOTY – a complete ooty guide!
+TOP PLACES TO VISIT IN OOTY – complete ooty guide!

 Going up the hills of Udhagamangalam, popularly known as Ooty, one gets to realise why she was crowned as the “Queen of Hills”- one of the most popular holiday getaways among tourists.